 Why is fried chicken and sparkling wine such an amazing combination?
 Mostly because champagne goes with virtually anything, but also because it actually compliments a fried food like this perfectly!
 The crispness and acidity cut the fat and give the palate something exiting to savor.
 Plus bubbles!
 It also makes your $8 Popeyes feel extra ~fancy~ so there’s that.
 Many champagnes also have a flakey pie crust quality, which means it’s perfect suited to go with that buttery biscuit you get with that fried chicken.
 But don’t take my word for it- hit up your favorite fried chicken spot, pop open a bottle of bubbly and have the best night in $15 can buy.

 I’m gonna be real here and say that this was a difficult post for me – I love wine, and I love sweets.
 Typical twenty-something woman, right?
 I’m not the pickiest wine drinker out there (not in an alcoholic sense, come on now), mainly because I find it exciting to explore all that the wine world has to offer.
 But there is one thing I have discovered whilst broadening my wine horizons: I may love sweets, but I prefer a dry wine over a sweet wine.
+So when I come to use something like this GraysOnline wine delivery service, I make sure that I select mainly dry wines so I can get the utmost satisfaction when it comes to having a meal with it too.
 And a dry wine pairs pretty perfectly with a sweet snack, if I do say so myself.